-J203 Writing for Media I
+J203 Writing for Media I 3 credits

-3 credits (3 lec hrs/wk) Introduction to and grounding in Associated Press style and usage for newspaper writers.
+(3 lec hrs/wk) Introduction and ground in Associated Press style and usage for newspaper writers.
 Introduction to and practice in writing leads for various types of media coverage.
 Introduction to and practice in formatting stories in media inverted pyramid style.